paquolalab/dRFEtools/README.md

 Package developed in Python 3.7+.

+In addition to scikit-learn, `dRFEtools` is also built with NumPy, SciPy, Pandas, matplotlib, plotnine, and statsmodels.

 This package has several function to run dynamic recursive feature elimination (dRFE) for random forest and linear model classifier and regression models.
 For random forest, it assumes Out-of-Bag (OOB) is set to True.
 For linear models,